-Mary's joining the WSPU, however, may have been more than a question of loyalty to the common cause, and may lie in the difference in ideology between the WSPU and the NUWSS.
+Mary joined the WSPU and contributed funds, but she did not approve of the autocratic way in which it was run by Emmeline Pankhurst or with its militant policies.
+She never re-joined the NUWSS.
+Her decision to become a member of the WSPU, however, may have been more than a question of loyalty to the common cause, and may lie in the difference in ideology (underlying ideas) between the WSPU and the NUWSS.
 In The Women's Suffrage Movement in Britain, 1866-1928, [4] Sophia van Wingerden explains that the NUWSS:

-...drew strength from the anti-suffrage arguments that men and women were different and argued that precisely because of the differences, women should have the vote...Although the suffragists sought the far-reaching reform of equality, their logic and rhetoric did not challenge the division of humanity into separate spheres at its root.
+...drew strength from the antisuffrage arguments that men and women were different and argued that precisely because of the differences, women should have the vote...Although the suffragists sought the far-reaching reform of equality...[they] did not challenge the division of humanity into separate spheres at its root.
 It would be possible to give women the vote without upsetting the notion that women were now, and would remain, wives and mothers, first and foremost [4; pp.102-103].